Four Best Practices for a Modern Virtual Sales Call

 During an in-person meeting, a talented salesperson can usually wing surprises or complex situations, like an extra five to six attendees.
 Not so with virtual selling.
 Virtual selling moves fast and you need to have a plan — if not a detailed agenda — ready before going into your call.

 Attention spans are diminished when you’re distant, meaning you need to have as tight of a presentation as possible.

 - Take the time to go over your presentation and find areas where you can cut.

 - Work in opportunities for engagement during your presentation where possible – ask questions and leverage the meeting tool chat function for input from the attendees.

 - If you’re driving a live webinar for a buying committee, leverage polls, surveys and other interactive engagement tools to stand out from the competition and keep the audience’s attention.

 3) Think on Your (Virtual) Feet with Digital Intelligence

 Virtual selling is much, much different than in-person selling.
 It can be more casual or more intense.
 Sometimes you can wear a baseball cap and t-shirt (depending on the opportunity or attendees) to reflect both your company brand and your personal approach; other calls may be more formal.
-Always, though, try to strike that balance between professionalism and being yourself and authentic with your buyers.
+Always, though, sales best practices suggest that you try to strike that balance between professionalism and being yourself and authentic with your buyers.
 Every virtual call will require trying to maintain the attention of several professionals on a buying committee.

 Keeping buyers engaged means you need to develop what we like to call “Digital Intelligence.”
 Digital Intelligence is a simple concept to understand: